zhangcheng/product-factory-composer/README.md

 ssh -T git@github.com

 Github should respond by indicating your username.
 If this doesn't happen, then please follow [these instructions for connecting to github with ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or these general [git setup instructions](https://docs.github.com/en/get-started/quickstart/set-up-git).
-These instructions on how to [set-up SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) in your Github account may also be helpful.
+You may also need to add your SSH key to [your settings](https://github.com/settings/keys) in your Github account.

 **Step 2**: in your web browser via github.com, fork all three of the repositories: